 § 42-56-10.
 Powers of the director.

-In addition to exercising the powers and performing the duties, which are otherwise given to him or her by law, the director of the department of corrections shall:
+In addition to exercising the powers and performing the duties, which are otherwise given to the director by law, the director of the department of corrections shall:

-(1) Designate, establish, maintain, and administer those state correctional facilities that he or she deems necessary, and may discontinue the use of those state correctional facilities that he or she deems appropriate for that action;
+(1) Designate, establish, maintain, and administer those state correctional facilities that the director deems necessary, and may discontinue the use of those state correctional facilities that the director deems appropriate for that action;

 (2) Maintain security, safety, and order at all state correctional facilities, utilize the resources of the department to prevent escapes from any state correctional facility, take all necessary precautions to prevent the occurrence or spread of any disorder, riot, or insurrection of any state correctional facility, including, but not limited to, the development, planning, and coordination of emergency riot procedures, and take suitable measures for the restoration of order;